David Shulkin picked to head Department of Veterans Affairs

 (CNN)President-elect Donald Trump has tapped David Shulkin to head the Department of Veterans Affairs, he announced Wednesday.

 "I appointed today the head secretary of the Veterans Administration, David Shulkin," Trump said during his news conference at Trump Tower in New York.
 "We'll do a news release in a little while, I'll tell you about David, he's fantastic.
 He's fantastic.
 He will do a truly great job.
-One of the commitments i've made is that we're going to straighten out the whole situation for our veterans."
+One of the commitments I've made is that we're going to straighten out the whole situation for our veterans."

 Shulkin is the VA's current undersecretary for health, a position in which he oversaw more than 1,700 health care sites across the United States.